Netflix’s first Arabic original sparks backlash on home turf

 The five-episode thriller centers on a private school in the capital of Amman, a bubble of liberalism and privilege in the country.
 School buses cart the teenagers off to a wide-open desert haunted by ancient demons that make strange and terrifying things happen.

 Prior to the release, the internet was buzzing with pride in the first Netflix original from the Middle East.
-Directed by Lebanese filmmaker Mir-Jean Bou Chaaya and written by Bassel Ghandour of Jordan’s first Oscar-nominated film “Theeb,” the series, featuring an all-Jordanian cast and backdrop, sought to portray Arab youth outside Hollywood stereotypes and shine a long-awaited spotlight on Jordan’s nascent TV industry.
+Directed by Lebanese filmmaker Mir-Jean Bou Chaaya and locally produced by Elan and Rajeev Dassani, the series, featuring an all-Jordanian cast and backdrop, sought to portray Arab youth outside Hollywood stereotypes and shine a long-awaited spotlight on Jordan’s nascent TV industry.

-In a Netflix statement, Ghandour hailed the series as a “real turning point” for Jordanian representation.
+In a Netflix statement, Bassel Ghandour of Jordan’s first Oscar-nominated film “Theeb,” hailed the series as a “real turning point” for Jordanian representation.
 Entertainment bloggers praised “Jinn” as an antidote to the grim news from the volatile region.
 Jordan rolled out the red carpet for the series premiere at an upscale Amman golf course flocked by paparazzi.

 The show appeared in line with the liberal, tolerant image that the Western-educated King Abdullah II and his glamorous wife Queen Rania have promoted for Jordan in spite of the country’s widespread poverty, largely tribal society and authoritarian legislation.
 As the U.S.’s closest Arab ally, Jordan is one of the largest recipients of American aid.